 Top level, exact match, full name Scope 1 identifiers of the IOC (as defined in the Final Report) are to be considered “Strings Ineligible for Delegation” for future rounds of the New gTLD Program, and an exception procedure shall be designed which will allow an IOC organization with a name protected as a “String Ineligible for Delegation” to apply for its protected string at the top level;

 Second level, exact match, full name Scope 1 identifiers of the IOC (as defined in the Final Report) are to be withheld from registration, and an exception procedure designed that will allow an IOC organization with a name withheld from registration to register its protected name at the second level.
-For the current round of New gTLDs, the names subject to this recommendation shall be placed on the Reserved Names List (as found in Specification 5 of the current New gTLD Registry Agreement).
+For the current round of New gTLDs, the names subject to this recommendation shall be placed on the Reserved Names List in Specification 5 of the New gTLD Registry Agreement, replacing any names currently listed in Specification 5.
+For future rounds, the names subject to this recommendation shall be placed on the Reserved Names List associated with each new Registry Agreement entered into for future rounds.

 In relation to IGOs: